-It’s summer time!
-Along with all beautiful weather, comes quite a few hot days.
+It’s summertime!
+Along with the beautiful weather, comes quite a few hot days.
 When adventuring with your dog, you may start to wonder, how hot is too hot for your dog?

 When it’s hot out, you may start to wonder just how hot is okay for a dog.
 Unfortunately there is no set temperature.

 It really just depends on your dog, the temperature and the situation.

 Not to worry though, we’ll go through some of the basics so you can figure out how hot, is too hot.

 For the most part, dogs should be fine outdoors in 80°F (26°C) for short amounts of time.
 Some dogs will tolerate heat better than others depending on their breed, conditioning and if there is plenty of shade and water.

 The chart below is modified from the Tufts Animal Care and Condition (TACC) scales.
 It’s one of the few resources will clear cut guidelines to help determine safe temperatures for dogs.